-1. The "list of ports" to be used for data transmission purposes is contained in the sub-list named "1.
+- 1. The "list of ports" to be used for data transmission purposes is contained in the sub-list named "1.
 YYYY extended list of ports".
-This is the sub-list used in quality checks for the year YYYY (as included in the tool GENEDI, embedded in eDAMIS).

-2. The sub-list "1bis.
+This is the sub-list used in quality checks for the year YYYY (as included in the tool GENEDI, embedded in eDAMIS). - 2.
+The sub-list "1bis.
 Minor Ports" contains other ports which can be identified with an UN/Locode.
 These ports are included under special codes in the data (typically "other ports").
 For practical reasons, however, these ports are not included in the main sub-list "1.
-YYYY extended list of ports", as non statistical ports (these are very numerous, but very small ports).

-3. The sub-list "2.
-Ports no longer in the list" contains the ports deleted from the list, with the indication of the date of deletion and (possibly) the reason.
+YYYY extended list of ports", as non-statistical ports (these are very numerous, but very small ports). - 3.
+The sub-list "2.
+Ports no longer in the list" contains the ports deleted from the list, with the indication of the date of deletion and (possibly) the reason. - 4.
+The sub-list "3.
+Other_ports" contains "ports" never included in the first list and, if possible, the reason for that exclusion. - 5.
+The sub-list "3bis.

-The lists mentioned in 1, 2 and 3 allow the changes in the list of ports to be followed over time.

-4. The sub-list "3.
-Other_ports" contains "ports" never included in the first list and, if possible, the reason for that exclusion.

-5. The sub-list "3bis.
 Other_minor ports" contains a list of very minor ports, which do not have an identification code and are therefore not included in the first sub-list (or in the official list).
-However, data from these ports are included under other codes in the data transmitted within the frame of the Directive.

-6. The sub-list "4.
-Not ports" contains a list of locations either used in the past in maritime datasets transmitted to Eurostat or listed as ports in the UNECE list but not considered as ports by the the National statistical authority.

-7. The sub-list "5.
+However, data from these ports are included under other codes in the data transmitted within the frame of the Directive. - 6.
+The sub-list "4.
+Not ports" contains a list of locations either used in the past in maritime datasets transmitted to Eurostat or listed as ports in the UNECE list but not considered as ports by the National statistical authority - 7.
+The sub-list "5.
 Codes not in the list": these countries have no maritime coastline.
 If datasets contain these codes, they will not be "refused", but they will be trans-coded by Eurostat for dissemination purposes, as agreed with the participating countries.

-8. The sub-list "6.
+The sub-list "6.
 Russian ports" contains the main Russian ports for each Russian MCA and it is meant to help countries in identifying the correct Russian MCA when compiling the data.9.
 The sub-list "99.
 Special cases" contains some residual special cases, not included in the previous sub-lists.